jaeyow/fullstack-developer/_posts/2023-03-06-accelerate-ml-application-development-in-aws.md

 We took Rekognition and Custom Labels for a spin when we built a simple full stack web application and deployed it to production in 24 hours.

 For entrepreneurs looking to bring their products to market quickly, time to market is critical.
 With all these challenges, now is the perfect time to leverage the expertise of a giant like Amazon.
-By leaning on their expertise and allowing them to handle the heavy lifting, we can quickly bring our products to market without worrying about the complexities of building and managing these systems ourselves.
+By leaning on their expertise and allowing them to **handle the heavy lifting**, we can quickly bring our products to market without worrying about the complexities of building and managing these systems ourselves.

 Note: This article was originally published on [Cevo Australia's website](https://cevo.com.au/post/accelerate-ml-application-development-in-aws/)